GeoArkadeep/Stresslog/docs/source/index.rst

 The functions shown here can be called independently, but the preferred way to use this package is using the compute_geomech function which calculates geomechanical parameters of an entire well at once.

-We hope to become *the* python package for geomechanics.
+We hope that this becomes *the* python package for geomechanics.

 .. toctree::
    :maxdepth: 2